 When I became vegan, I wanted to recreate those Sunday breakfasts and found the perfect way to do that by using tofu and a 'secret' key ingredient (keep reading!).
 If you haven't tried this simple & tasty scramble recipe before, you will be in for a delicious surprise!

 This is the perfect recipe to create a small, simple breakfast for one or two, or, an elaborate brunch for a bunch of people.
-By making tofu scramble as the centerpiece of your breakfast menu, you can build on it by adding as many extras as you like.
+By making this easy vegan tofu scramble as the centerpiece of your breakfast menu, you can build on it by adding as many extras as you like.
 If you prep your toppings in advance, you can have your tofu scramble cooked & ready to serve in about 15 minutes!

 What is tofu?

-🥕 Tofu Fun Fact
+Tofu Fun Fact

 Did you know?
 The brilliant polymath, inventor, publisher, writer, postmaster, diplomat, and Founding Father – Benjamin Franklin, became an ethical vegetarian at the age of sixteen.
 He was also the first American known to mention tofu, according to a letter he wrote in 1770, where he referred to it as “cheese from China”.
-In fact, according to this article, he may be responsible for bringing tofu to America!
+According to this article, he may be responsible for bringing tofu to America!
 Thanks Ben!

 How to choose which tofu to use?